Santa Ana River: Ecology

 Santa Ana River woolly-star (Eriastrum densifolium ssp. sanctorum) is endemic to the Santa Ana River drainage in southern California.
 It is listed as endangered under the California Endangered Species Act (CESA) and Federal Endangered Species Act, killing or possessing the plant is prohibited.

 Hundreds of species of animals and plants characterize the Santa Ana River's diversity of climates and vegetation zones.
-There are over ten of these vegetation zones in the watershed—including the sparsely vegetated alpine and subalpine zones in the mountains, mid-elevation forests of pine, lodgepole and oak, chaparral, coastal sage scrub, the increasingly rare riparian forest and marshes along the river bed, lined with trees and rushes, and the thinly vegetated coastal areas virtually flush with sea level.
+There are over ten of these vegetation zones in the watershed—including the sparsely vegetated alpine and subalpine zones in the mountains, mid-elevation forests of pine, lodgepole, and oak, chaparral, coastal sage scrub, the increasingly rare riparian forest, and marshes along the river bed, lined with trees and rushes, and the thinly vegetated coastal areas virtually flush with sea level.
 The watershed supports up to 200 bird species, 50 mammal species, 13 reptile species, 7 amphibian species, and 15 fish species, including steelhead trout.

 The largest portion of the watershed, the Inland Empire portion, is dominated by a hot, dry desert climate that supports sparse wildlife, while the climate and vegetation of the San Jacinto River and Temescal Creek watershed is similar to that of the southern Central Valley.
 Downstream of the desert was once the coastal sage scrub and dry grassland community of the Orange County coastal plain, but that region has been almost entirely lost to urbanization.
 Rimming the arid portions of the watershed are the chaparral zones, consisting of sclerophyllous, thick, low bushes and small trees.
 The chaparral generally is found between elevations of 1000 and 6500 ft, and occurs mainly closer to the coast on the windward side of the Peninsular Ranges.
 The scrub oak is one of the most common plants in chaparral regions, forming a dense groundcover that makes it difficult for humans and large animals such as mountain lions, coyotes, and bobcats to traverse.
-Chaparral growth is determined by wildfires and droughts, and depends on the semi-arid climate of the region.
+Chaparral growth is determined by wildfires and droughts, and it depends on the semi-arid climate of the region.